 Stinging nettle, or Urtica dioica, is found in moist, clay soils throughout the temperate zones of Europe and North America.
 Native to Eurasia, it can grow up to 2 m tall and forms colonies with its rhizomes.
 It is a bioindicator of soil health and is particularly fond of ditches and roadsides, the best vantage point to sting our unknowing calves!

 At Klorane, all of our care and attention goes to the root of the hair: it is at the heart of our purifying and rebalancing range for oily hair.
 Organically cultivated in Eastern Europe, nettles are selected for their roots, which contain an extract with proven effectiveness as a scalp tonic.
-This active ingredient with sebum-reducing properties is capable of limiting sebum in a localised area and preventing the hair from becoming greasy as quickly.
-It penetrates deep and cleanses the scalp without causing dryness and associated irritation.
+This active ingredient with sebum-reducing properties is capable of limiting sebum production in a localised area and preventing the hair from becoming greasy as quickly.
+It penetrates deep and cleanses the scalp without causing irritation.
 Who would have thought nettles could be gentle!

 Happy Skin & Hair